ccdmb/slurm_scripts/docs/sbatch_parallel.md

 pt --nparams 'map.sh --in2 {0} --in2 {1}' *-{R1,R2}.fastq.gz | sbatch_parallel.sh --cpus-per-task 1 --ntasks 2
 ```

+If you add the parameter `--batch-resume previous_run.log` then this log will be passed to the GNU parallel `--resume-failed` parameter.
+This will use the exit codes to retry the execution of previously failed tasks based on the command string, and will also run any new commands given.

+Note that unlike `sbatch_jobarray.sh` if there are no-new tasks to run, `sbatch_parallel.sh` will still submit a job to the queue (but parallel will exit almost immediately as it will determine that there are no tasks to run).

+If you use the `--batch-dry-run` flag, the program will generate a SLURM batch script for you.
+You could use this batch script to submit separately with `sbatch` yourself if you wanted, e.g. if you wanted to edit something specific.
-When you run the job for real (without `--batch-dry-run`), the program will just echo the created SLURM job id, which you can use for job dependencies.
+If you run the job without `--batch-dry-run`, the program submit the job with `sbatch` and echo the created SLURM job id, which you can use for job dependencies.

 ### Command line arguments

 ```
-This script wraps SLURM job-arrays up in a more convenient way to perform embarassing parallelism from a glob of files.
+This script wraps a GNU parallel task up in a SLURM sbatch script to perform embarassing parallelism from a file of commands.
-All

 It requires SLURM installed in your environment.